Rear leg knee braces

-It is our experience that dogs generally do not do well with prosthetic limbs for amputations above the elbow or knee because there are no joints left in the leg to assist the gait or walking motion.
-Consequently the patient is left with an inflexible or "peg leg" device that has to be lifted and controlled by the shoulder or hip, a difficult if not impossible technique for a dog to learn.
+It is our experience that dogs generally do not do well with prosthetic limbs for amputations above the carpal or hock.
+The patient is left with an inflexible or "peg leg" device that has to be lifted and controlled by the shoulder or hip, a difficult if not impossible technique for a dog to learn.

-Prosthetic devices are $1,599.
+Prosthetic devices are $1,699.
 Exact pricing will be determined as we learn the specifics of your pet's condition.
-Because prosthetic devices require such an intimate fit, patients must visit the My Pet's Brace facility in Morgantown, Pennsylvania for the evaluation, fitting and recheck appointments.
+Because prosthetic devices require such an intimate fit, patients must visit the My Pet's Brace facility in Morgantown or Canonsburg, Pennsylvania for the evaluation, fitting and recheck appointments.